-Part 1: Look for passengers on Titanic that had the same last name as you.
+Lesson 3: Wh at Does Titanic Have to do With Me?
+With Me? art 1: Look for passenget oom.
+The last column is 1 rs on Titanic that had filled in during your l the same last name as you field trip.
+Indicate whethe Part 1: Look for passengers on Titanic that had the same last name as you.
 Fill in this chart with their information.
 Use separate paper if you need more room.
 The last column is filled in during your field trip.
-Indicate whether or not there is anything there associated with the person and, if so, what it is.
-At Exhibition Lesson 3: What Does Titanic Have to do With Me?
-Survived?
-Date Job Last residence Class on Ship Name, age & gender Name
+Indicate whether or not there is anything there associated with the person and, if so, what it is. nformation.
+Use separate associated with the perso paper if you need mo m and, if so, what it i Name, age & gender Class on Ship Last residence Job Survived?
+At Exhibition 5